plotly/plotly.py-docs/notebooks/polar-chart.md

 ## Polar chart with plotly express

 A polar chart represents data along radial and angular axes.
 With plotly express, it is possible to represent polar data as scatter markers with `px.scatter_polar`, and as lines with `px.line_polar`.
-Plotly express functions take as argument a tidy [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html).
+[Plotly Express](../plotly-express/) functions take as a first argument a [tidy `pandas.DataFrame`](https://www.jeannicholashould.com/tidy-data-in-python.html).
 For other types of arguments, see the section below using `go.Scatterpolar`.

 The radial and angular coordinates are given with the `r` and `theta` arguments of `px.scatter_polar`.
 In the example below the `theta` data are categorical, but numerical data are possible too and the most common case.